nathanaelrpw/a/_posts/organic-tips.md

 <h2> 1.
 Don't take molecular formulas for granted. </h2>
 Molecular formulas are one of the many useful informations you get while deducing organic schemes.
 Weird and unexpected reactions occur 99% of the time, and this is why you should pay attention to the provided molecular formulas: <b> they're a huge hint whether something 'weird' had happened during the reaction or not</b>.
+(carboxylation example?)
+<h2> 2.
+Count carbons </h2>
+When working with pericyclic reactions, especially rearrangements, it can get confusing very quickly.
+Therefore, it is my advice that you keep good track of your carbons, either by numbering them or keeping a mental snapshot of where they go.
+<h2> 3.
+Look out for stereochemical inversions </h2>
+Ref to clayden
+<h2> 4. </h2>